Ankit8607/AI-Chatbot-aws-lambda-api/README.md

-# How to deploy a python code using lamabda function or flask
+# How to deploy a python code using AWS lambda function or flask
 To deploy python ML code for backend and to make a POST API call, you can use lambda fuction or flask

 # Reference: